-- The student to faculty ratio on campus is a virtually unrivaled and intimate 5 to 1.
+- The student to faculty ratio on campus is 5 to 1.

-- Approximately 76% of Stanford classes have fewer than 19 students.
+- At least 2/3 of Stanford classes enroll 19 or fewer students.

-- Each year over 200 seminars are offered exclusively to freshmen and sophomores, each capped at 16 students.
+- Each year over 200 seminars are offered exclusively to freshmen, sophomores and first-year transfer students, with each capped at 16 students.

 - Stanford students can pursue double-majors, add a minor, write an honors thesis, take graduate level courses, or graduate with both a bachelor's and a master's degree (often in as little as five years.)

 - Pre-professional advising in law, business and medicine is available.
-Undergraduate students can also participate in seminars taught by faculty from Stanford's School of Law, School of Business and School of Medicine.
+Undergraduate students can also participate in seminars taught by faculty from Stanford Law School, Stanford Graduate School of Business and Stanford University School of Medicine.